adelhelj/react-slick-draft/README.md

 <img src="https://user-images.githubusercontent.com/102548637/236898690-2ceb993f-5335-4bfa-bb6c-ca9fe7ae2883.png" alt="React Slick" width="400" />

-React-Slick is a useful and intuitive carousel component built using React.This tool enables one to build beautiful and responsive carousels that effectively integrate into a variety of web application projects.
+React-Slick is a useful and intuitive carousel component built using React.
+This tool enables one to build beautiful and responsive carousels that effectively integrate into a variety of web application projects.
 React-Slick has efficient documentation and an engaging community, which makes it the perfect tool to use when building dynamic & interactive carousel slideshows for any web application.

 To get setup, please look below at the table of contents.